viveksjain/live-haskell/README.md

 Usage
 -----
 You need to have [Stack](http://docs.haskellstack.org/en/stable/README/) installed.
-Once you do, open `server/` in your terminal, then run `stack build` and then `stack exec server`.
+Once you do, install [ghci-ng](https://github.com/chrisdone/ghci-ng) globally using `stack install ghci-ng`.
+Open `server/` in your terminal, then run `stack build` and then `stack exec server`.
 Finally, open [http://localhost:8000/](http://localhost:8000/) in your browser.